dpukhkaiev/BRISE2/main-node/stop_condition/README.md

 When you specify a Stop Condition in the Experiment description file `stop_condition_selector.py` reads the description and builds Stop Condition modules.

-Each Stop Condition (except TimeBased) periodically performs self-validation according to a user-defined repetition interval.
+Each Stop Condition periodically performs self-validation according to a user-defined repetition interval.
 Stop Condition Validator orchestrates all Stop Conditions.
 Connection between them is implemented through events.

 The user could specify any logic of BRISE Experiment termination by composing operands `and`, `or`, brackets `(` `)`